jeffjen/adventure-time-devops/_posts/2016-03-12-how-i-build-this-blog-site.md

 depending on your machine and network performance.

-With *Vagrant*, when you feel you had a good box, you could store this box to use later, or share to your organization for consistent environment.
+With *Vagrant*, when you feel you had a good box, you could store this box to use later, or share to your organization for a consistent environment.

 {% highlight bash %}
 cd /path/to/Docuement
+# Download the ridculously complex Vagrantfile to provision a box with jekyll
+curl -sL -o Vagrantfile https://gist.githubusercontent.com/jeffjen/b466006f3a67f91a7a81/raw/8cdaba026b8029b7d967160af7b63f5230a1cf58/Vagrantfile-jekyll vagrant up workspace
 # Review VirtualBox console for the name of your VM box
 vagrant pacakge --base name-of-your-box
 # Add this box with desired alias
-vagrant box add jekyll/2 package.box
+vagrant box add jekyll/3 package.box
 {% endhighlight %}

 ### Version control configuration